 The roads and highways in Belize have seen significant improvement over the past five years.
 For sure there still are sections of dirt roads that will stress your shock absorbers, but more roads are now paved and even the gravel or limestone byways seem to be rolled smooth more frequently – especially close to the time of local and general elections.

-A few roads, such as the Southern Highway and Hummingbird Highway and resurfaced sections of the Western Highway, are good and among the best in all of Central America and the equal of any rural road in North America.
-The more deteriorated streets you will find are in the old capital Belize City where myriad potholes and clogged drains are a curse that no city council appears to be able to figure out.
+A few roads, such as the Southern Highway and Hummingbird Highway and resurfaced sections of the Western Highway, are good and among the best in all of Central America having been repaved in 2018 and the equal of any rural road in North America.
+Even the previously deteriorated streets in Belize city have been mostly cemented.

 Northern Highway AKA Phillip Goldson Highway

-This 85-mile road is a good two-lane black topped from Belize City to Corozal Town and then a few miles to the border with Mexico at Chetumal.
+This 85-mile road is a good two-lane black topp from Belize City to Corozal Town and then a few miles to the border with Mexico at Chetumal.
 The only thing that will slow you down are a few “sleeping policemen” in villages and slow-moving trucks in the Orange Walk town area when the sugar cane harvest is going on in December through April, and a toll-booth at the bridge over New River on the south side of Orange Walk Town.
 (BZE 75 cents or US 37 1/2 cents).
-There is now a by-pass around Orange Walk Town but this is used mainly for sugar cane trucks.
+There is a by-pass around Orange Walk Town but this is used mainly for sugar cane trucks.
 Your first glimpse of the pristine waters of Corozal Bay is a highlight of this route.
 Overall Road Condition: Good Paved Section.
-There are several gas stations including a few new ones open 24 hours.

 This highway was officially renamed the Phillip Goldson Highway in September 2012 as a low cost improvement by the Belize Government.
 Really one of the nonsensical government actions even Belizeans find difficult to comprehend.

 Old Northern Highway